Optimize the B2B funnel with Nick Roberts, Marketing Director at Global App Testing

 Thanks.
 Thanks for having me.
 I appreciate it.

 I'm looking forward to talking very much.
-I know we've got some interesting stuff to talk to around optimising the B2B funnel, which is, I guess, an interesting subject for everyone in some form.
+I know we've got some interesting stuff to talk to around optimizing the B2B funnel, which is, I guess, an interesting subject for everyone in some form.
 I guess, as we always do, should we start with a bit of an intro to yourself and background and experience, and I guess how you got into the world of marketing and all that kind of stuff.

 About Nick's career